tristanqtn/DevOps-Haven/lab_4/README.md

 - [ ] Practice a regular workflow of the software development life cycle like in Part 2.

 - [ ] Test your public domain on Heroku.

+### Important

+Deployement has been done on Azure instead of Heroku.

 ## Bonus tasks